-Intermediate Consumption pertaining to turnover in the form of raw materials, energy products, etc., as well as direct costs pertaining to such purchases, e.g. customs and freight.
-Intermediate Consumption of goods as well as expenditure on wages/salaries and subcontractors. consumption, etc. vices within electronics, IT, software, telecommunications, and other areas which are primarily based on information technologies.
-IT businesses can be divided into four sub-groups, i.e. IT manufacturing, IT wholesale, telecommunications, and IT consultancy services.
-These groups may, in turn, be divided into a total of 35 individual industries, of which 16 are found within manufacturing, 9 within wholesale, 1 within telecommunications, and 9 within consultancy services.
+Intermediate Consumption pertaining to turnover in the form of raw materials, energy products, consumption etc., as well as direct costs pertaining to such purchases, e.g. customs and freight.
+Intermediate Consumption of goods as well as expenditure on wages/salaries and subcontracconsumption, etc. tors.

+IT businesses

+IT businesses comprise enterprises/business units which supply products and services within electronics, IT, software, telecommunications, and other areas which are primarily based on information technologies.

+IT businesses can be divided into four sub-groups, i.e. IT manufacturing, IT whole-sale, telecommunications, and IT consultancy services.

+Joule

-Joule Energy unit ($GJ=10^9$ joule).
+Energy unit ( $GJ=10^9$ joule).

+Labour-market status

-Labour-market status Labour-market associations are calculated in accordance with ILO definitions.
+Labour-market associations are calculated in accordance with ILO definitions.
 More detailed descriptions of this method are available in Arbejdsmarked 1998:21 (Statistiske Efterretninger).
 The survey of labour-market associations is carried out in week 48 prior to the population survey of 1 January.
 The labour-market status is determined by initially separating the group of unemployed persons, then separating persons who receive education, early-retirement benefits, pension benefits, transitional-benefit claimants, and persons on leave.
 All of these persons are classified as being outside the workforce.
 The remaining group are those who are employed.
 This method has been modified, so that persons who are receiving education are separated first and placed in the "student" group, regardless of their labour-market status.

+Land value

-Land value Valuation of land pertaining to a property.
+Valuation of land pertaining to a property.

+Leasing

-Leasing "Leasing" means that a leasing company buys a leasing asset upon agreement with the future user of that asset.
+"Leasing" means that a leasing company buys a leasing asset upon agreement with the future user of that asset.
 This asset is then leased - or rented - to the user.

-Less developed countries Less developed countries comprise all countries which are not defined as more developed countries.
+Less developed countries

+Less developed countries comprise all countries which are not defined as more developed countries.

+Liabilities

-Liabilities Accounting concept which illustrates how the total capital (assets) is financed.
+Accounting concept which illustrates how the total capital (assets) is financed.
 The liability known as "equity capital" constitutes a residual between the other liabilities and assets.

-Limited company (A/S) Is a commercial company where all capital investors (shareholders) are liable for their investment only.
+Limited company (A/S)

+Is a commercial company where all capital investors (shareholders) are liable for their investment only.

+Limited partnership

-Limited partnership An enterprise in which one or more general partners are liable for all debts and obligations of the enterprise as in a normal partnership, while the other participants (limited partners) are only liable for a specific amount.
+An enterprise in which one or more general partners are liable for all debts and obligations of the enterprise as in a normal partnership, while the other participants (limited partners) are only liable for a specific amount.

-Line service traffic Denotes maritime traffic carried out by means of fixed routes and regular, scheduled round trips.
+Line service traffic

+Denotes maritime traffic carried out by means of fixed routes and regular, scheduled round trips.

-Listed bonds in
+Listed bonds in circulation

-circulation

-The value of outstanding bonds (including Treasury notes, Treasury bills, and CMO bonds) which are listed on the Copenhagen Stock Exchange and registered with the

-Danish Securities Centre.
+The value of outstanding bonds (including Treasury notes, Treasury bills, and CMO bonds) which are listed on the Copenhagen Stock Exchange and registered with the Danish Securities Centre.

+Live birth

-Live birth A child delivered with clear signs of life (i.e. breathing, screaming, or crying) regardless of the duration of pregnancy.
+A child delivered with clear signs of life (i.e. breathing, screaming, or crying) regardless of the duration of pregnancy.

-Long-cycle higher
+Long-cycle higher education

-education

 Comprises both master's programmes and graduate studies as well as PhD degrees.
-MA education is of 1 to 2 years of education, master's programmes of 2 years and

-PhD degrees of 3-4 years of education.
+MA education is of 1 to 2 years of education, master's programmes of 2 years and PhD degrees of 3-4 years of education.

+Statistical Yearbook 2013

-Market activity Is carried out by units with the objective of producing goods and services to be sold in the market or for own use or consumption, usually with a view to achieving profits.
+in the market or for own use or consumption, usually with a view to achieving

+profits.

 Market prices Correspond to buyers' prices.
 In the Danish National Accounts, this concept is only used for total figures (e.g. the gross domestic product at market prices).
 Market value For the net addition of listed bonds, market value is calculated as the gross addition at market price less drawings at par (nominal value) and other disposals at market prices.